govuk-react/govuk-react/CONTRIBUTING.md

 In order to prepare a release:

-- ensure you have lerna 2 installed _globally_ (`npm i -g lerna@2`)
 - ensure you have [hub](https://hub.github.com) installed (e.g. `brew install hub`)
 - run `./scripts/release.sh`, you will be asked to choose a semver increment and, if this is the first time running hub, you will be asked for your GitHub credentials
-- you will also be asked for a title and description for the draft release, though this can be left blank and filled in on GitHub later
 - this will open a PR on GitHub and draft a release
 - Edit the PR and write the release notes in the PR description
 - get approval for the PR (reviewers should be reviewing the release notes in the PR description) then merge the PR